VZhou07/MacroMe/README.md

 # MacroMe

-MacroMe is a macro-aware DoorDash ordering agent with a web wizard and live dashboard.
+DoorDash ordering that actually respects your macros.

-You set calorie and protein goals, meal times, budget, delivery details, and food preferences once.
-MacroMe opens a cloud browser, searches nearby restaurants, picks a meal that fits that slot, shows you the live cart, and waits for your approval before anything is charged.
-Leave the app running and scheduled meals start on time.
+Tell MacroMe your calorie and protein goals, meal times, budget, and food prefs once.
+When a meal is due, it opens a real browser, hunts nearby restaurants, builds a cart that fits the slot, and waits for you to approve before anything is charged.
+Leave it running and it’ll kick off meals on schedule.

+**2nd place** in the WebAgent track at [Battle of the Schools](https://www.utwat.ca) (UTMIST × Wat.ai, Sept 12–13 2026 — UofT vs Waterloo).

-**Stack in one line:** Node web app + Steel cloud browser + Playwright + OpenRouter meal picker + local USDA nutrition DB + JSON files on disk (for now).
+Built with a Node web app, Steel cloud browser, Playwright, OpenRouter for meal picking, a local USDA nutrition DB, and plain JSON files on disk.

 ## What you get

-- **Onboarding wizard** for macros, meals, schedule, budget, addresses, and preferences
+- Setup wizard for macros, meals, schedule, budget, addresses, and preferences
-- **Dashboard** with upcoming orders, **Run now**, live Steel browser view, and approvals
+- Dashboard with upcoming orders, **Run now**, live browser view, and cart approval
-- **Scheduler** that fires meals at each order time from the same `npm run dev` process
+- Scheduler that fires meals at each order time from the same `npm run dev` process
-- **Today** live macro/spend summary, plus **Final** end-of-day digests (dashboard and optional email)
+- Live **Today** macro/spend summary, plus **Final** end-of-day digests (dashboard and optional email)
-- **Missed meal tracking** when the laptop was asleep (recorded, never ordered late)
+- Missed meals recorded when the laptop was asleep — never ordered late
-- **Optional MCP tools** so Cursor, Claude Code, or Codex can read today’s summary or email a digest
+- Optional MCP tools so Cursor, Claude Code, or Codex can read today’s summary or email a digest

-Nothing is charged until someone presses **Place order** (unless demo place mode is on; see below).
+Nothing is charged until you press **Place order** (unless demo place mode is on).

 ## How it fits together